 Browser support for Office web clients and SharePoint

-Any browser that supports ECMAScript 5.1, HTML5, and CSS3, such as Internet Explorer 11, or the latest version of Microsoft Edge, Chrome, Firefox, or Safari (Mac OS).
+Any browser that supports ECMAScript 5.1, HTML5, and CSS3, such as the latest version of Microsoft Edge, Chrome, Firefox, or Safari (Mac OS).

 Non-Windows smartphone and tablet

 Specifically for Outlook running in a browser on smartphones and non-Windows tablet devices, the following software is required for testing and running Outlook add-ins.